 But nothing can beat saying goodbye to your morning commute and being in full control of your schedule and activity.
 The chances are that once you’ve established yourself as a freelancer, you’ll never go back to a desk job.

-It’s a big step, but also an experience which will help you move forward and develop many personal skills.
+It’s a big step, but also an experience that will help you move forward and develop many personal skills.
 Let’s not forget that remote work has increased exponentially lately.

 A recent report shows that more than 5 percent of the US population freelance that is 8 million freelancers.